visgl/deck.gl/docs/api-reference/carto/carto-layer.md

 Optional when `apiVersion` is `API_VERSIONS.V3`, ignored for `API_VERSIONS.V1` and `API_VERSIONS.V2`.
 Data format for features.
 Possible values are:

 - `FORMATS.GEOJSON`
-- `FORMATS.NDJSON`, newline delimited JSON, use it for streaming
 - `FORMATS.TILEJSON`

 Default: